 Coursework typically depends on the student's particular area of interest.
 Possible course titles include:

 - Introduction to Judaic civilization and elementary Hebrew

 - History of Christian thought and modern Christianity in America

 - Religious ideologies and utopias

-The majority of students who graduate from doctoral programs in divinity go on to earn positions in academia or research at colleges and universities.
-The U.S. Bureau of Labor Statistics reports that philosophy and religious teachers held about 22,880 jobs in the United States in 2012, with an average salary of $71,210.
-Those with PhDs were expected to have the best job prospects, and the growth rate for postsecondary educators overall was predicted to rise by 17% between 2010-2020, which is slightly faster than average.
+The majority of students who graduate from doctoral programs in divinity pursue academic research positions at colleges and universities.
+The U.S. Bureau of Labor Statistics reports that philosophy and religious teachers held about 31,700 jobs in the United States in 2018, with an average salary of $71,890.
+Those with PhDs were expected to have the best job prospects, and employment for postsecondary educators overall was predicted to rise by 10% between 2018 and 2028, which is faster than average.